moss/architectural-design-challenge/README.md

   Instead, I'm going to set up a fake I/O environment for them to run in, with contract tests to verify its functional equivalence to the real I/O environment.
-* It's probably worth noting that I probably haven't delivered any business value until all my first four stories are done.
-The first four together add up to an MMF, as it were.
+* It's probably worth noting that I probably haven't delivered any business value until all my first three stories are done.
+The first three together add up to an MMF, as it were.
 It still seems worth having them in there, to get started reviewing functionality and thinking about architecture as early as possible.